Let Network Decide What to Learn: Symbolic Music Understanding Model Based on Large-scale Adversarial Pre-training: Introduction

-Recently, some studies have indicated that the bias problem can also significantly harm the model performance in downstream tasks including classification and generation \cite{bias1}.
-The MLM-based pre-trained models in other areas also suffer from the same problem since the context-free tokens can only be recovered by the data distribution.
-However, most current methods to solve this problem are limited to the field of NLP and are difficult to transfer to other areas.
-Most of these methods can only solve single bias problems like sexism \cite{bias_gender} and region \cite{bias_region}, but other areas do not have a similar concept.
-For example, data augmentation \cite{bias_aug} is a promising method in NLP, but due to the bias problem in other fields like music and signal not being as clear as in natural language, we do not know how to effectively clean, generate or modify the data without sufficient domain-specific knowledge.
+However, most current methods addressing bias are limited to the field of NLP and are challenging to transfer to other domains.
+Many of these methods tackle specific bias issues, such as sexism \cite{bias_gender} and regional bias \cite{bias_region}, but do not apply similarly in other areas.
+For instance, data augmentation \cite{bias_aug} is a promising approach in NLP.
+However, due to the less pronounced bias issues in domains like music and signal processing, it remains unclear how to effectively clean, generate, or modify data without sufficient domain-specific knowledge.
+To address the bias problem in SMU, we propose Adversarial-MidiBERT:

-To address the bias problem in SMU, we first need to consider what we want the model to learn during MLM pre-training.
-It should be the music structure, relationships, and regularities like basic mode, riff regularities, and modulation regularities, rather than the harmony, chord, or melody direction within specific styles, where those domain-based knowledge would also influence the model performance when the test set has a significant domain gap with the training set.
-In other words, we want the model to acquire context-dependent information rather than relying solely on the training set's data distribution.

-Based on this premise, we propose Adversarial-MidiBERT for SMU: (1) We design an adversarial mechanism to try avoiding masking those context-free tokens to mitigate the bias problem.
-(2) We propose a mask fine-tuning method that adds random [MASK] tokens during fine-tuning to narrow the data gap between pre-training and fine-tuning.
-This approach efficiently improves the convergence speed and model performance.
-(3) Experimental results show that our method achieves excellent performance on four music understanding tasks, including composer classification, emotion classification, velocity prediction, and melody extraction.
+\begin{itemize}[noitemsep,leftmargin=*] \item[$\bullet$] We introduce an adversarial pre-training approach that uses a masker network to selectively mask context-dependent tokens during MLM, avoiding context-free tokens.
+This reduces bias from dataset-specific patterns, enabling the model to learn robust musical structures like modes and riffs, improving generalization across SMU tasks. \item[$\bullet$] We propose a mask fine-tuning method that applies random [MASK] tokens during fine-tuning to align pre-training and fine-tuning phases.
+This enhances model robustness and performance on downstream tasks by maintaining contextual inference capabilities, especially with limited music data. \item[$\bullet$] Experimental results demonstrate that our method achieves excellent performance across four music understanding tasks, including composer classification, emotion classification, velocity prediction, and melody extraction.
+Ablation studies confirm the effectiveness of our adversarial and fine-tuning mechanisms, highlighting the model’s versatility for music analysis. \end{itemize}